Can I give blood?

 Nevertheless, we need to add more people to the register of rare blood donors to meet the growing need for this type of blood.

-What can I do if my family or I are from Sub-Saharan Africa?
+What can I do if my family or I are were born in one of these countries?

 To find out if you have a rare blood type, you should go to a hospital with a blood bank (see the list on the back) and tell the staff that you are interested in joining the register of rare blood donors.